MartinvonBerg/simple-lightbox-fslight/readme.txt

 No. Plugin just uses fslightbox.js.
 Free or paid version optionally.

-= Does the plugin backup and restore my plugin-setings.json and my paid Version of fslightbox? = Yes, the Update to 1.5.0 implements a backup / restore logic for ```plugin-settings.json``` and the files in ./js/fslightbox-paid.
-This will work ONLY for all future updates because the files have to be on your server already.
-So, with this update it is the last time you have to save your files.
+= Does the plugin backup and restore my plugin-settings.json and my paid Version of fslightbox? = Yes, the Update to 1.5.0 implements a backup / restore logic for ```plugin-settings.json``` and the files in ./js/fslightbox-paid.
+This will work ONLY for all future updates because the php-files have to be on your server already.
+So, with this update it is the last time you have to save your files in advance.
 The process creates the folder ```../simple-lightbox-fslight-backup``` in you Plugin-Directory which won't be deleted after Update.
 If you want the backup-restore process running with the Update to V1.5.0 you have to manually copy the files ```simple-lightbox-fslight.php``` and ```./admin/pre-post-install.php``` from Github via ftp to your server.
 The backup / restore logic won't work if you install the Plugin manually as zip-File.

 == Screenshots ==
-Example lightbox.
+1. Example lightbox.

 == Upgrade Notice ==
 Upgrade to 1.5.0+ if you want support for Youtube Videos or want to have your settings restored automatically.
 Otherwise no upgrade is required.
 Version 1.3.1 is yet sufficient.